-Join the artist Alison Saar, Assistant Professor Autumn Womack, and Curator Mitra Abbaspour for a discussion about the exhibition Cycle of Creativity: Alison Saar and the Toni Morrison Papers, on view from February 25 through July 9 at Art@Bainbridge.
+Join the artist Alison Saar, Associate Professor Autumn Womack, and Curator Mitra Abbaspour for a discussion about the exhibition Cycle of Creativity: Alison Saar and the Toni Morrison Papers, on view through July 9 at Art@Bainbridge.

-Womack, assistant professor in the Departments of English and African American Studies, is the organizer of a campus-wide, semester-long initiative to examine and celebrate the legacy of the Toni Morrison Papers through programs and exhibitions.
-A three-day symposium, Sites of Memory: A Symposium on Toni Morrison and the Archive, organized by Womack and Associate Professor Kinohi Nishikawa, will anchor the semester’s events.
-Morrison’s Papers were acquired by the University in 2014 and reside in the University Library.
+Womack, assistant professor in the Departments of English and African American Studies, is the organizer of a campus-wide initiative to celebrate the legacy of the Toni Morrison Papers through programs and exhibitions.
+Morrison’s Papers were acquired by Princeton University in 2014 and reside in the University Library.

 This event will include live closed captions in both English and Spanish.
 English captions are available directly in the Zoom toolbar by clicking the “CC” icon.
 To access Spanish-language captioning, open Streamtext, where you can select “Spanish” to see the live captioning.

 Para acceder a los subtítulos en varios idiomas, ingrese al seminario web de Zoom durante un evento en vivo, luego abra un navegador web separado para visitar esta página donde puede seleccionar “español” o el idioma de su elección.

 This event is part of the Museum’s Late Thursdays programming, made possible in part by Heather and Paul G. Haaga Jr., Class of 1970, with additional support from the New Jersey State Council on the Arts, a partner agency of the National Endowment for the Arts.